gonzalonunez/docc-gpt/README.md

   <directory>             The folder whose contents you want to document

 OPTIONS:
+  -m, --model <model>     The OpenAI model to run (default: text-davinci-003) --context-length <context-length>
-  -k, --key <key>         Your secret API key for OpenAI -h, --help              Show help information.
+                          The context length corresponding to the OpenAI model chosen. (default: 4096) -k, --key <key>         Your secret API key for OpenAI --skip-files <skip-files>
+                          Whether or not files unlikely to documented should be skipped (default: true) -h, --help              Show help information.
 ```